Last Updated on

 In the first case, with little to no content, the website is not only missing out on providing customers with the information they are searching for, they are also missing out on helping the Search Engines understand what their website, their brand and their organization is all about.

 In the second case, while duplicate content may provide value to the visitor, the Search Engines regard it as a second (or third or fourth or hundredth) copy of text owned by another author on the Internet and will only give the original source credit in the Search Engine Results Pages (SERPs).
-If you have duplicate content on your website then you probably won’t be found in the SERPs!
+You need to avoid duplicate website content writing if you want your web pages to be found in the SERPs!

-So whether you are in the first or second category, it is time to sharpen your pencils and follow these four tips for great SEO content writing.
+So whether you are in the first or second category, it is time to sharpen your pencils and follow these four tips for writing great SEO website content.

 1. Keep a Focused Theme and Stay on Topic